joseph-a-levine/authoring/_older/september_2024.md

 ## Links

 {% newthought "Nathan Goldwag reads a lot" %}, and writes about some of it on his blog.
+Two blog posts which stood up and yelled at me: first, [this dark and useful and philosophical review](https://nathangoldwag.wordpress.com/2022/04/04/the-dark-is-rising-and-its-terrifying) of a children's book series, *The Dark is Rising,* and second, [an essay](https://nathangoldwag.wordpress.com/2024/08/01/from-mcmurdo-sound-to-flanders-fields-the-end-of-the-heroic-age-of-antarctic-exploration/) about the Antarctic expeditions of the early 20th century.

 {% newthought "Something I came across separately," %} and only afterwards learned was written by Goldwag, are these [fictional lectures notes](https://tranquility.press/wp-content/uploads/2024/05/reconstructing-the-crisis-of-the-21st-century.pdf) from a Starfleet Academy seminar series called "Reconstructing the Crisis of the 21st Century (1992-2083)."
 This is exactly my kind of fanf iction.
 Not technically a work of sci-fi, the divergence point from our history is the end of the cold war and the arrival of Khan Noonian Singh.
 Eminently plausible, except for the Vulcans showing up.
 The outline of the world portrayed in the lectures notes was written by the writers of TOS and TNG in the 1960s and 80s, and it shows.
 We're lucky genetics is a hard problem.
 We're lucky for peace.
 Really lucky — almost all of the 80 year period covered is warfare.
 Two tidbits: